bespokejs/generator-bespoke/README.md

 $ cd presentation-hello-world
 ```

-> **IMPORTANT** If you're planning to create an AsciiDoc-based presentation, be ready for the generator to execute the `bundle install` command.
+> **IMPORTANT** If you plan to create an AsciiDoc-based presentation, be ready for the generator to execute the `bundle` command.
-> This command is used to install the [Asciidoctor Bespoke](https://github.com/asciidoctor/asciidoctor-bespoke) gem and its dependencies.
+> This command installs the [Asciidoctor Bespoke](https://github.com/asciidoctor/asciidoctor-bespoke) gem and its dependencies.
 > The gems are installed to the local _.bundle/gems_ directory.
 >
 > If you use RVM to manage Ruby, switch to your preferred Ruby version using `rvm use` (e.g., `rvm use 2.4.2`) **before** running the next command.
-> You may also want to declare your preferred Ruby version in the file named _.ruby-version_ at the root of the project.
+> You may also choose to declare your preferred Ruby version in the file named _.ruby-version_ at the root of the project.
 >
-> If you use a different Ruby selector, make sure your Ruby environment is prepared to run `bundle install`.
+> If you use a different Ruby selector, make sure your Ruby environment is prepared to run `bundle`.
+>
+> To disable this behavior, you can use the `--skip-install` switch.

 Scaffold a new presentation using: